 As you get older, your body changes and you may find that you are less able to handle the same amount of medications or alcohol.
-For example, you may have a lower tolerance for alcohol, because it is broken down more slowly in your body as you age.
-If you have been smoking all your life, health problems related to smoking are likely to begin to appear.
+For example, you may have a lower tolerance for alcohol, because it breaks down more slowly in your body as you age.
+If you have been smoking for a long time, health problems related to smoking are likely to begin to appear.

 Older people are also more likely to suffer from at least one chronic illness—and maybe more—as the years go by.
 Because of this, they tend to take more prescription drugs and over-the-counter remedies compared to younger people.
 These medicines often do not mix well, or they may alter the amount of each drug in your body—even leading to overdoses when you are actually taking exactly what was prescribed.

 When you drink alcohol with some medications, the alcohol can make the effect of the medication dangerously strong.
 For example, taking alcohol with pills for sleeping, pain, anxiety, or depression can produce harmful effects.
 In particular, you should avoid alcohol if you take:

 - anti-seizure or anti-psychotic medications

 For some older adults, abuse of alcohol, drugs, or a smoking habit is the continuation of a pattern that began earlier in life.
 But for other older people, abusing alcohol may be an attempt to cope with the stresses that come with normal aging.
 Unfortunately, alcohol and drug abuse tend to worsen any problems that come with getting older.

 Older people have extra stresses and changes in how their bodies function that increase the likelihood for alcohol or substance abuse.
 The following risk factors increase the chance for developing a problem with alcohol or substance abuse:

 - family member with an alcohol problem (family history)

 - mental health issues, including depression or other chronic mental health problems